Fredericton Chamber 2022 Policy Priorities

 Competitive Business Environment

-Traditionally, cost competitiveness has been an advantage that we have had in New Brunswick, but this has eroded.
-Over the past three years, NB businesses have seen increases in minimum wage, property tax, corporate tax, HST, EI rates, land transfer tax and WorkSafeNB premiums have nearly tripled over the past three years (amongst other costs).
-An unknown carbon tax and CPP hikes are looming in 2018 and 2019 respectively WorkSafeNB premiums will continue to rise until government intervenes with new legislation.
-All the while, we are seeing economic growth around 1% annually.
-While decreasing the province’s small business tax is helping, that benefit are being swallowed up on multiple fronts.
+Traditionally, cost competitiveness has been an advantage that we have had in New Brunswick, but this has eroded over the past five years (pre-pandemic).
+NB businesses have seen increases in minimum wage, property tax, corporate tax, HST, EI rates, carbon tax, CPP increases, land transfer tax and WorkSafeNB premiums (amongst other costs).
+We are also concerning with government debt as the primary driver of increased costs through taxes.

 We have recommended that the government complete a comprehensive tax policy review to ensure that the province is following jurisdictional best practices and that New Brunswick’s tax structure is aligned with and is an extension of the Province’s economic development policy and growth strategy.
 The only way to sustainably improve the economy is through consistent business growth and we work with all three levels of government to advocate for the best possible conditions for that growth.
-The three policy priorities that follow are inhibitors to reaching this goal.

 New Brunswick’s declining population is one of the greatest threats to sustained economic growth moving forward and the Fredericton chamber addresses this issue primarily through working closely with New Canadians and post-secondary students/institutions.
-On the immigration side, we run three government- and private-sector-supported programs to assist entrepreneurial newcomers in getting their businesses launched.

 The chamber advocates on the provincial nominee program, express entry program, startup visa and others.
 We also actively work to connect post-secondary students with local businesses and the community generally by working with businesses, our economic development organizations, post-secondary institutions and students themselves.
 There is substantial alignment of goals between these four groups and the chamber works to connect them and advocates for policies that put this alignment into practice.

 Of course, many issues arise during the course of a year that affect chamber members that may not fit neatly into one of these four priorities.
 We still always respond to matters of importance to our members, but prioritizing our policy areas allows us to be more efficient in our work and give members more value for their membership.
-As always, please contact Policy and Research Manager Morgan Peters anytime to discuss any policy/advocacy issues your business may be facing – firstname.lastname@example.org or (506) 451-9742.
+As always, please contact Policy Manager Morgan Peters anytime to discuss any policy/advocacy issues your business may be facing – firstname.lastname@example.org or (506) 451-9742.